Introduction to Online Convex Optimization: * Adaptive Gradient Descent

 Our treatment is motivated by the following question: thus far we have thought of $R$ as a strongly convex function.
 But which strongly convex function should we choose to minimize regret?
 This is a deep and difficult question which has been considered in the optimization literature since its early developments.
 Naturally, the optimal regularization should depend on both the convex underlying decision set, as well as the actual cost functions (see exercises for a natural candidate of a regularization function that depends on the convex decision set).

 We shall treat this question no differently than we treat other optimization problems throughout this manuscript itself: we'll learn the optimal regularization online!
 That is, a regularizer that adapts to the sequence of cost functions and is in a sense the ``optimal'' regularization to use in hindsight.
+This gives rise to the AdaGrad (Adaptive subGradient method) algorithm \ref{alg:adagrad}, which explicitely optimizes over the regularization choice in line \eqref{eqn:adagrad1} to minimize the gradient norms, which is the dominant expression in \eqref{eqn:general-regret-form}.

-To be more formal, let us consider the set of all strongly convex regularization functions with a fixed and bounded Hessian in the set
+\ignore{ To be more formal, let us consider the set of all strongly convex regularization functions with a fixed and bounded Hessian in the set

 The set $\H$ is a restricted class of regularization functions (which does not include the entropic regularization).
-However, it is a general enough class to capture online gradient descent along with any rotation of the Euclidean regularization.
+However, it is a general enough class to capture online gradient descent along with any rotation of the Euclidean regularization. }

+AdaGrad comes in two versions: diagonal and full matrix, the first being particularly efficient to implement with negligible computational overhead over online gradient descent.
+In the algorithm definition and throughout this chapter, the notation $A^{-1}$ refers to the Moore-Penrose pseudoinverse of the matrix $A$.

+The computation in line \eqref{eqn:adagrad1} finds the regularization matrix $H$ which minimizes the norm of the gradients from within the positive semi-definite cone, with or without a diagonal constraint.
+This is closely related, as we shall see, to optimization w.r.t. two natural sets of matrices: \begin{enumerate} \item $ \H_1 = \{ H = \diag(H) , H \succeq 0 \ , \ \trace(H) \leq 1 \} $ \item $ \H_2 = \{ H \succeq 0 \ , \ \trace(H) \leq 1 \} $. \end{enumerate} This results in a regularization matrix that is provably optimal in the following sense, \begin{lemma} For $\H_i \in \{\H_1,\H_2\}$ with the corresponding $H_T$,